Date and Chocolate Oat Bites! These delicious bites are dairy free, gluten free and nut free, making them suitable for most!

 And you know what?
 You can hardly tell the difference!

 … I almost dare to say that these are better than the original!

 The Chef, who usually is not too impressed with these raw food balls that are immensely popular these days, has devoured these like there’s no tomorrow.
 Well, that’s and exaggeration, but he really liked them.

 This batch makes about 16 balls, but as you can see, there only half pictured.
-The thing is, I was planning to take a picture of these the same day I made them, but I didn’t have any dessicated coconut to roll them in, so I had to aquire that before the photo session.
+The thing is, I was planning to take a picture of these the same day I made them, but I didn’t have any desiccated coconut to roll them in, so I had to acquire that before the photo session.
 So when I was taking these pictures, half of the batch had already been eaten.
 So I had to play around with what I got.
 And I had to make sure that no one else ate any more of these until I’ve finished taking pictures of them.

 Well, except for taking pictures of course.
 I HAD to take a bite of one of these and take a picture of a half eaten one, to illustrate to you viewers what they look like inside.
 The things one does for work.

 So these balls are free from refined sugars, sweetened with dates and has no dairy in them.
 And they’re nut free (as coconut is actually not a nut).
 But if you’re allergic to to nuts and unsure if you can eat coconuts, check with your doctor if you can eat coconut, as some with nut allergies can react to coconut.
 If you can’t roll them in coconut, you can always roll them in cocoa powder.

 These balls have a hint of coffee to them, and even if you’re not big on coffee, I’m sure you will still like these.
 You can hardly taste the coffee, but it does a lot for the overall flavour.